lukelu389/typstNotes/notes/MATH135/CH6_GCD.typ

 \
 #info[
   *Common Divisor Divides GCD*\
-  $ forall a, b, c in ZZ, "if" c divides a "and" c divides, "then" c divides gcd(a, b) $ ]
+  $ forall a, b, c in ZZ, "if" c divides a "and" c divides b, "then" c divides gcd(a, b) $ ]

 Examples:\